Marriageable age: Greece

-Females married as young as 14 or 16.
+In Greece females married as young as 14 or 16.
 In Spartan marriages, females were around 18 and males were around 25.

-In ancient Athens, both husband and wife had the power to initiate a divorce.
-The husband simply had to send his wife back to her father to end the marriage.

 Rome

 In the Roman Empire, the Emperor Augustus introduced marriage legislation, the Lex Papia Poppaea, which rewarded marriage and childbearing.
-The legislation also imposed penalties on young persons who failed to marry and on those who committed adultery.
-Therefore, marriage and childbearing was made law between the ages of twenty-five and sixty for men, and twenty and fifty for women.
-Women who were Vestal Virgins were selected between the ages of 6 and 10 to serve as priestesses in the temple of goddess Vesta in the Roman Forum for 30 years, after which time they could marry.
+The legislation also imposed penalties for both men and women who remained unmarried, or who married but for whatever reason failed to have children.
+For men it was between the ages of 25 and 60 while for women it was between ages 20 and 50.
+Women who were Vestal Virgins were selected between the ages of 10 and 13 to serve as priestesses in the temple of goddess Vesta in the Roman Forum for 30 years, after which they could marry.